If your ice maker stopped making ice, the change in summer temperatures could be the culprit.

 When commercial ice equipment is tested by manufacturers for quality and production rate, it’s done under optimal conditions.
 This means that the maximum amount of ice a machine can produce in a day can only be reached when the air temperature is 70 degrees Fahrenheit and the water temperature is 50 degrees Fahrenheit.

 During the summer months, it can be much harder to maintain these conditions.
-When the air and water coming into the ice maker are higher in temperature, you’ll find your ice cube maker not working as well as usual.
+When the air and water coming into the ice maker are higher in temperature, you’ll find your industrial ice cube maker not working as well as usual.
 This is why it’s important to do everything you can to keep your ice machine cool, especially during the summer.

 Even if your ice machine seems like it’s producing enough ice, it could still be overheating due to more extreme summer temperatures.
 If you have a newer machine, you may think it can keep up with production, but eventually those high temperatures will take their toll.

-Most of the ice machine calls technicians receive over the summer are for cases where the ice maker stopped making ice due to overheating.
+Most of the ice machine calls our technicians receive over the summer are for cases where the ice maker stopped making ice due to overheating.
 The increase in temperature can make it seem like your ice machine is not working properly.

 Here are a few common problems that can cause ice machine temperatures to rise: